 What Is Liposuction?

-Liposuction is a surgical procedure which removes stubborn fat deposits on the body of the patient.
+Liposuction in Singapore is a surgical procedure which removes stubborn fat deposits on the body of the patient.
 A plastic surgeon usually carries out the procedure on areas like hips, thighs, belly, buttocks, arms, back, and under the face or chin to remove fat and improve the body contour.